microbiome/OMA/30_differential_abundance.md

 ### ALDEx2

 In this section, we will show how to perform a simple ALDEx2 analysis.
-If you would choose to pick a single method, this method could be recommended to use.
+If you wanted to pick a single method, this method could be recommended to use.
 According to the developers experience, it tends to identify the common features identified by other methods.
 This statement is in line with a recent independent evaluation by @nearingMicrobiomeDifferentialAbundance2021.
 Please also have a look at